Machine Learning Use Cases in Retail and Other Industries

 We are in the midst of the fourth industrial revolution (or industry 4.0), where the introduction of innovative technologies such as Artificial Intelligence (AI) and Machine Learning (ML) transforming the way companies across various industries operate their businesses.

-A number of big Retail and E-commerce players like Amazon, Alibaba, Wal-Mart, Flipkart have successfully incorporated AI and Machine Learning technologies across their entire sales cycles from logistics to sales to post-sales services, thus improve results as well as business processes.
+A number of big Retail and E-commerce players like Amazon, Alibaba, Wal-Mart, and Flipkart have successfully incorporated AI and Machine Learning technologies across their entire sales cycles from logistics to sales to post-sales services, thus improving results as well as business processes.

-In this article, we explore how both e-commerce and retails companies of any size can use Machine Learning applications to enhance their business – in order to increase sales and reducing costs – staying ahead of the competition.
+In this article, we explore how both e-commerce and retail companies of any size can use Machine Learning applications to enhance their business – in order to increase sales and reduce costs – staying ahead of the competition.

 Examples of Machine Learning Use Cases in Retail and Ecommerce:

 One of the most popular examples of machine learning in retails and e-commerce is the application of a recommender system to increase sales by offering the relevant items for purchase that users could be highly interested in.

 By leveraging the data collected across systems, many retailers and e-commerce (e.g. Amazon) companies have successfully implemented recommender systems providing highly personalized offers and a custom-tailored online shopping journey to users via their websites.